11 Sampling and Analytical Methods

 18.104.22.168 Field Reagent Blank

 A field reagent blank (FRB), described in the USEPA 537.1 and 533 for collection of drinking water samples, consists of a sample bottle filled with reagent water and preservatives (same as those used for the samples) in the laboratory, sealed, and shipped to the sampling site along with the sample bottles.
-An empty sample bottle is also shipped along with each FRB into which the sampler pours the preserved reagent water and seals and labels the bottle for shipment along with the samples back to the laboratory for analysis.
+An empty sample bottle containing only preservatives (same as those used for the samples) is also shipped along with each FRB into which the sampler pours the preserved reagent water and seals and labels the bottle for shipment along with the samples back to the laboratory for analysis.
 This ensures that PFAS were not introduced into the samples during sample collection/handling.
 A laboratory reagent blank is also analyzed in a laboratory setting to ensure the reagent water meets USEPA 537.1 and 533.

 Field blanks may also be warranted during collection of sampling media other than finished drinking water.
 In lieu of using a prepared quantity of laboratory reagent water/preservative solution as for drinking water FRB, a field blank can be prepared in the field using laboratory-verified PFAS-free water (may be equivalent to the laboratory reagent water) and filling an empty sample container in the field, which is then sealed and labeled as a field blank.
 This sample will be analyzed in the same manner as the normal samples and can indicate whether or not PFAS were introduced during sample collection/handling, and help to account for additional factors, such as introduction of contaminated air particulate.